-During the Great Depression, a wealthy banker throws away his wife's expensive fur coat; it lands on the head of a stenographer, leading to everyone assuming she is his mistress and has access to his millions.
+A wealthy banker throws his wife's expensive fur coat off the roof of a building; it lands on the head of a stenographer, leading to everyone assuming she is his mistress and has access to his millions.

 Just before Christmas, Lee Leander is caught shoplifting.
 It is her third offense.
 She is prosecuted by John Sargent.
 He postpones the trial because it is hard to get a conviction at Christmas time.
 But he feels sorry for her and arranges for her bail, and ends up taking her home to his mother for Christmas.
 Surrounded by a loving family (in stark contrast to Lee's own family background) they fall in love.
 This creates a new problem: how do they handle the upcoming trial?Written by

 John Oswalt <email@example.com>

 48 of 51 people found this review helpful.

 Was this review helpful to you?